MogensWintherDK/lc-v1-next-web/posts/blocks/empower.md

 **I strongly believe in empowering people**

 I believe in empowering people to solve the problems on their own.
-This helps them grow and enables them to solve the next complex issue on their own.
+It helps them grow and enables them to solve the next complex issue on their own.

 **The growing big picture**